Jason Armstrong, Chief Executive Officer

 Becca Armstrong, Executive Director

 Longtime non-profit administrator, mom to many and believes we are better together.
 Passionate about people, loves cake and coffee for breakfast, running and yoga enthusiast.
 Loves the big city but loves being sent to all kinds of places to serve all kinds of people more.

-Robert Botello, Nuevo Camino Program Director
+Robert Botello, Assistant Program Director, Nuevo Camino

 Father of three spunky girls.
 Incredible chef.
 Inspired by people who work to see the world get better.
 Works for it as well.
 Has a weakness for Oreos and milk.
 Loves friendship and community.
 Hates Tupperware without lids.
 And injustice and the poor treatment of people considered “less”.

-Carlos Tejada Presa, Field Coordinator, Peru
+Carlos Tejada Presa, Logistics Coordinator, Peru

 Cusco native with a passion for fútbol, ceviche and justice.
 Family man.
 A friend to everyone he meets.
 Found his purpose in helping others discover peace.
 Amateur chef and salsa dancer.
 Believes every child deserves a chance to succeed.
 Dedicates his life to making that happen.

 Alison Sheldon, Volunteer Coordinator

 Hard worker who isn’t afraid to get her hands dirty.
 Arabic and Spanish speaker.
 Believes everyone can make a difference.
 Has committed her life to it.
 Courageous.
 Is happiest when she sees others, especially small people, HAPPY.
 Explorer at heart.
 Lover of all things international.